The Cost of Discipleship

 The New Me

 In a Roofless Church blog post, I wrote about how I sometimes hold myself back from shining my light.
 The excuse that I was using was that by holding myself back in some areas, I was somehow protecting the people who would otherwise try to hold me back.
 I’d hold myself back before they could try to.
 Yeah.
-That sounds pretty silly writing.
+That sounds pretty silly to write publicly.
 But I made it make sense.
 Fortunately, I didn’t hold myself back completely.
-I made sure to write whether it was blogs, poems, articles, letters, etc. Doing this was like leaving myself clues back to me.
+I made sure to write, whether it was blogs, poems, articles, letters, etc. Doing this was like leaving myself clues back to me.
 And writing that post admitting to myself what I was doing was just the push I needed to stop holding myself back in one area that I’ve held back in for decades–my music.

 The image above is the cover for my new single.
 Over a year after I wrote the song, I finally got to a place where I could put it out there and open the door to some new possibilities of creative expression.
 In so doing, I am admitting to myself that I have no excuse for holding back.
 Spiritually, speaking, I never had an excuse anyway as I express in some of my lyrics: